risun main logo

 Floodlights are used to light large stage areas evenly, and they look across wide angles.
 Floodlights are also used in outdoor spaces to create a secure and comfortable environment.

 Coordinating lighting systems in colour and brightness helps meet various scene needs.
 It also preserves visual harmony.
-This method enables steady illumination that aligns with the atmosphere, or activity of a scene without overwhelming the focal point.
+This method enables steady illumination that aligns with the atmosphere or activity of a scene without overwhelming the focal point.

 Designers can create a subtle mood by using equally low lighting in the background and crowd areas.
 This approach keeps the focus on the main performance without distraction.